machine-learning-apps/self-hosted-k8s-runner/README.md

 ##  2. Setup Your K8s Cluster For Actions

-:alert: **If you are sharing a cluster with others that have already setup a self-hosted Actions runner you can probably skip this step.**
+**If you are sharing a cluster with others that have already setup a self-hosted Actions runner you can probably skip this step.**

 The scripts in this repo will use a k8s namespace called `actions`.
 If this namespace is not available it will be created for you.